 Lavender Chai Tea Concentrate – Naturally sweetened and spiced with culinary lavender, black tea, cinnamon, black peppercorns, ginger and other warming spices this tea is fantastic served iced or warm!

-Inspired a few weeks ago while visiting my mom, I took what few stems were left of her culinary lavender.
-Once home I googled and came across a few recipes for lavender chai tea, and was especially interested in making a chai tea concentrate.
+Inspired while visiting my mom, I took what few stems were left of her culinary lavender.
+Once home, I searched and came across a few recipes for lavender chai tea and was especially interested in making a chai tea concentrate.

 Be inspired and add some lavender to your pantry essentials.
 I ran out of the lavender I picked up from my mom while testing this recipe and purchased some here (it’s the lavender pictured above).

 It comes in a large enough size that will last a loooong time.
 I’ve also used some in this Kale, Quinoa & White Bean Soup.
 It’s so good!

 Ingredients You’ll Need

 - black tea bags – (loose tea works too)

 - culinary lavender